rapprl/rapprl.github.io/_pages/personal.md

 ---
-title: "I'm a human, too!"
+title: "All about Berc"
 permalink: /about_me/
 author_profile: true
 redirect_from:
   - /personal.html
 ---

-> "The things that make me different are the things that make me _me_." -- Piglet
+> “Our heritage and ideals, our code and standards - the things we live by and teach our children - are preserved or diminished by how freely we exchange ideas and feelings.” -- Walt Disney

 I'm a born and bred Pittsburgher, from a big and wonderful family.
-I grew up in Forward Township, where I annoyed the heck out of my older sisters and was driven thoroughly insane by my little brother.
-My parents and grandparents are huge sources of inspiration for me, and I'm thankful for the work-ethic, love of learning, and phenomenal soft skills I've inherited from them.
-My aunts, uncles, and many cousins complete the loving community from which I have grown and learned to thrive.
-I am truly privilged to have had so many people in my corner.
+I grew up in Forward Township (adjacent to Monongahela, PA), where I annoyed the heck out of my older sisters and was driven thoroughly insane by my little brother.
+My parents and grandparents are huge sources of inspiration for me, and I've certainly inherited their work-ethic and love of learning, among other soft skills.
+My aunts, uncles, and cousins galore complete the loving community from which I have grown and learned to thrive.
+I am truly privileged with a large and fantastic support system.

-I grew up playing softball [badly], watching all the black and gold sports my city has to offer, playing video games, reading everything I could find, and watching _all_ the Disney movies.
-(You might be able to tell that I still love Disney moves [hence all the quotes].
-My current favorites are Treasure Planet, Big Hero 6, and Lilo & Stitch).

-My academic experience has been riddled with _phenomenal_ educators.
-I attended the Elizabeth Forward School District, and though it is not wealthy, I was never without opportunity to grow.
-There are several habits I have to this day that come directly from my algebra, calculus, and physics courses.
-The quick-writing skills we honed in high school english have also served me well.
-I am a huge band geek, and I play the saxophone and mallet percussion.
-I hadn't realized how well being in marching band prepared me to lead organizational efforts in my career at the time, but they sure come in handy!

-After graduating high school, I attended Washington & Jefferson College, and found a sense of academic kinship that I hadn't realized I'd been missing.
-Perhaps the biggest influence on my adult life has been Mike McCracken, the chair of W&J's physics program.
-Under his guidance, I've learned to be unapologetically myself, to serve as a mentor to others, and to let myself _relax_.

-Now, I'm a 3rd year graduate student at Carnegie Mellon University, and I couldn't be happier with my choice of graduate program.
-The department is welcoming, there is extensive opportunity to get involved or support to start activities that don't already exist, and the breadth of research is fantastic for our smaller department.
-I think the best part of my choice has been the opportunity to work with Diana Parno, though.
-Not only is she actively involved in research, outreach, and the community of the department, she makes substantial contributions to physics without sacrficing her work/life balance.
-As a mentor for balancing a career and a life in academic phyics, I could not have dreamed up a better or more supportive advisor.
+Perhaps the most influential part of my early life was my eldest sister, who has cerebral palsy.
+My formative years had that additional layer of thinking about someone else -- making sure that she wasn't excluded just because her needs and capabilities were different.
+I didn't always do this well, and I still don't!
+But I will always try.

+Here's some other facts about me that I think are share-worthy:

+*I really enjoy Disney movies, but the princess ones are my least favorite.
+My sister even made me a Scrump (Lilo & Stitch).
+I listed this first in case you were concerned about all of the Disney quotes populating my website : ).

+*I really love musicals, sing-a-longs, and long car rides where I can scream-sing my own personal soundtrack.

+*I play saxophone, mallet percussion, a smidge of piano, and an even smaller smidge of trombone.

+*I cannot work in silence.
+Must have music.
+Usually, it's some sort of instrumental playlist filled with movie scores, video game soundtracks, classical pieces, etc.

+*I play softball!
+Not well, but I really enjoy it.
+I'm a decent first basewoman, but my playing abilities have really been hindered by a lack of depth perception.

+*I can only see out of one eye (my left one)!
+(Hence the lack of depth perception -- no parallaxing!)
+I dream of one day having a robotic eye...just kidding...sort of...